 The gold standard for treatment of sleep apnea is currently the CPAP machine.
 However, only 10 to 20% of CPAP wearers are still compliant after one year.
 If you are one of these, an oral appliance may be necessary to help open your airway and reduce the severity of your sleep apnea.

-Dental appliances that reposition the lower jaw and the tongue have been helpful for some patients with mild sleep apnea or who snore but do not have apnea.
+Dental appliances that reposition the lower jaw and the tongue have been helpful for some patients with mild sleep apnea, or who snore but do not have apnea.
 Possible side effects include damage to teeth, soft tissues, and the jaw joint.

 A dentist is needed to fit the patient with such a device.
 A sleep study with a physician is recommended for proper diagnosis of sleep apnea prior to having an oral appliance fabricated by a dentist.
-This will also help in receiving coverage for the oral appliance by medical insurance.
+This will also help in securing coverage for the oral appliance by medical insurance.

 Most of these devices are composed of two separate arches (upper and lower).
 This custom oral appliance, worn while sleeping, holds the lower jaw forward and open, to prevent the tongue and throat tissues from collapsing the critical airway.

 There is a 96% success rate (snoring) for people treated with these appliances.
 These appliances reduce health risks associated with sleep apnea without the need for surgery, medications, or other therapies.
-However, to be effective, these appliances must be used.
+However, to be effective, the appliances must be used.
 It should be noted that, for a minority of patients, sleeping with an oral appliance can take some getting used to.

 Laser-assisted uvulopalatoplasty (LAUP) involves using a laser device to eliminate tissue in the back of the throat.
-Like UPPP, LAUP may decrease or eliminate snoring but not sleep apnea itself.
+Like UPPP, LAUP may reduce or eliminate snoring, but not sleep apnea itself.
 Elimination of snoring, the primary symptom of sleep apnea, without influencing the condition, may carry the risk of delaying the diagnosis and appropriate treatment of sleep apnea in patients who elect LAUP.
 To identify possible underlying sleep apnea, sleep studies are usually required before LAUP is performed.

 Your smile ... it’s one of the first things people notice about you.
 But if you have poor-quality or missing teeth, your smile may be one of the first things you want to hide from the world.
 Now is the time to stop hiding.